 The 5 Most Popular Hacking Techniques You Should Know About

-With the internet technologies advancing at a rapid rate, hackers are taking advantage of new developments by converting them into sophisticated methods for carrying out
+With the internet technologies advancing at a rapid rate, hackers are taking advantage of new developments by converting them into sophisticated methods for carrying out cyberattacks.
+An even bigger concern is the fact that, even with all the technology available today, they don’t need any super advanced equipment to take a peek at your personal information and steal data such as usernames, passwords or even credit card info.

 In order to prevent your personal information from getting into the wrong hands, you need to take adequate defense measures, as well as stay aware of the most common hacking methods used for these malicious purposes.
-Here are the top five most common hacking techniques that can turn you into a victim of
+Here are the top five most common hacking techniques that can turn you into a victim of cybercriminal.
+Keep in mind that desktop computers and mobile devices are equally at risk of being hacked by cybercriminals using the methods mentioned below.

 #1.
 Denial OF Service

 With DoS hacking methods getting more advanced, these attacks are becoming more frequent and more difficult to stop.
 In order to generate a lot of traffic at the same time, hackers use botnets, that is, networks of hacked computers used without the owner’s knowledge.
-If your computer gets infected with malicious software, chances are it will be used as an asset to assist these
+If your computer gets infected with malicious software, chances are it will be used as an asset to assist these cyberattacks.
+According to Corero, the number of DDoS attacks has increased more than 2.5 times in the last three years.

 #2 Fake WAPs